 It is often friends and family who come to drug and alcohol abusers in the first place to offer help and guidance.
 When rehab comes into the mix, those closest often want to find ways to lend a hand in the process of recovery.
 For those individuals who feel comfortable with it, approaching a parent, grandparent, or other guardians for a personal loan may be a viable option.
 Siblings and other relatives and close friends may also be able to lend a financial hand.
 If this is the case, it is very important to make it known to the lender that the person in rehab will pay back the loan after he or she is released.

 Private loans are another option, although interest rates will be the highest in this arena of borrowing.
 For those who are looking to this option to finance drug and alcohol rehab, research should be done as much as possible to find the lowest interest rates and to extend payback time if possible.
 Banks and other private lenders are often willing to work with individuals, so making an appointment with a knowledgeable representative is a good idea.

 Step 6: Don’t Waste Time

 Remember that even though rehab costs money and the recovery process will not necessarily be simple, it is well worth it.
 Drugs and alcohol destroy lives.
-They not only make the health of an individual deteriorate at a rapid rate and cause other life threatening illnesses, they can tear marriages, families and friendships apart.
+They not only make the health of an individual deteriorate at a rapid rate and cause other life-threatening illnesses, but they can also tear marriages, families, and friendships apart.
 Often, those relationships are never recovered, but heading in the opposite direction as recovery is still not the answer.